ktaylor63/southeast/site/content/wolf-creek/plan-your-visit.md

 The creek is stocked three to four times per week.
 The creek limit in the Upper Section is five fish per person per day.

+KY fishing license & trout permit required for individuals 16 years old and over.

+### Parking

+Anglers are encouraged to park in the main lot in front of Visitor Center.
+For lower access, use gravel lot off Annex Rd. (from Ray Man Rd).
+There is limited accessible parking at Upper Hatchery Creek (from Catch a Rainbow Ln).
+Handicap hang-tag or plate required.

 ## Kendall Campground

+Kendall is a multi-use recreation area enveloping 70 acres alongside the Cumberland River on the downstream side of Wolf Creek Dam, adjacent to Wolf Creek NFH.
+It is the largest recreation area managed by the Army Corps of Engineers at Lake Cumberland.
+Because of its amenities and location, it is quite the desirable destination for camping recreation.
+Making reservations in advance is highly recommended.

-The campground will be open for the 2019 recreation season: March 28, 2019 - November 24, 2019.
-To reserve a site visit [recreation.gov](https://www.recreation.gov/) or call 1-877-444-6777 To reach Kendall Campground directly call 270-343-4660.
-For more information about Lake Cumberland visit http://www.lrn.usace.army.mil/locations/lakes/lakecumberland.aspx.
+Kendall Campground, including Kendall Forest Campground (Kendall Annex), will be open for the 2020 recreation season beginning March 26 and will remain in operation through November 30, 2020.
+To reserve a site visit [recreation.gov](https://www.recreation.gov/), or call 1-877-444-6777.
+Please contact the Lake Cumberland Resource Manager's Office at (606) 679-6337 with any questions.
+To reach the Gatehouse, call (270) 343-4660.
+[Learn more about Kendall Recreation Area](https://www.lrn.usace.army.mil/Locations/Lakes/Lake-Cumberland/Campgrounds/Kendall/).

 ## Hiking and biking